Commuters can enjoy a fare discount of 50 cents or the equivalent of the fare for the rail leg of their journey, whichever is lower.

 Why are the lower morning pre-peak fares not applicable for bus journeys?

 Lower morning pre-peak fares are meant to encourage rail commuters to travel outside morning peak hours, when travel demand is the heaviest.
 Peak period crowding on buses is not as acute.
-In fact, with close to 1,000 buses added under the Bus Service Enhancement Programme, and bus service standards improving as part of the transition to bus contracting, around 90% of bus services have become less crowded over the past five years even as ridership continued increasing.
+In fact, with 1,000 buses added under the Bus Service Enhancement Programme and bus service standards improving as part of the transition to bus contracting, many bus services have become less crowded even as ridership continued increasing.

 Commuters can make multiple rail transfers (by tapping out and tapping back in to the rail network) within a single journey without incurring any additional boarding charges.
 Transfers between two different rail stations have to be made within 15 minutes, and 45 minutes for transfers between bus and rail.